UK Vegan Easter Goodies

 Booja Booja’s Gorgeous Truffles come packaged in beautiful hand painted egg shaped boxes for Easter.

-Choices make some lovely dairy free eggs such as this one with dark chocolate mints.
-There is also a white chocolate egg with buttons and these bunny bars, pictured left, also available singly here.
+Choices make some lovely dairy free eggs such as this one with dark chocolate mints and this white chocolate egg with buttons.
 These tend to sell out really fast so snap them up quickly!
+Holland and Barratt also have these.

 Animal Aid always have a nice selection of vegan goodies.